-For each known or suspected overdose incident, an authorized user must report four pieces of information to the Level 1 area of ODMAP: (1) date and time of the incident; (2) location of the incident or first encounter; (3) whether the overdose was fatal or non-fatal; and (4) whether a first responder administered naloxone to the victim, and if so, how much.
-Other types of information may be reported in Level 1 by authorized users but is not required.
+For each known or suspected overdose incident, an authorized user must report four pieces of information to ODMAP: (1) date and time of the incident; (2) location of the incident or first encounter; (3) whether the overdose was fatal or non-fatal; and (4) whether a first responder administered naloxone to the victim, and if so, how much.
+Other types of information may be reported to ODMAP by authorized users but is not required.
 The optional permissible categories of information include age of victim, gender of victim, suspected drug involved, additional drugs involved, if the victim was one of multiple victims, if the victim was taken to the hospital, if the incident involved a motor vehicle, and case number.
 Location data can be reported to ODMAP using either an incident address or GPS coordinates (latitude and longitude).
-If an address is entered, it is converted to GPS coordinates prior to storage in the database.7
+If an address is entered, it is converted to GPS coordinates prior to storage in the database.8

-In the Level 2 area of ODMAP, overdose incidents are plotted as data points on a nationwide electronic map.
+On the National Map, overdose incidents are plotted as data points on a nationwide electronic map.
 If a data point is selected by the user, the information associated with the point becomes visible.
-A Level 2 user can filter data points by many of the categories of reported information.
+A user with National Map access can filter data points by many of the categories of reported information.

 W/B HIDTA considers the information in ODMAP to be controlled unclassified information (CUI), which may only be released to authorized personnel.
-Recipients of this information must have a need and right to know the information in the performance of their criminal justice, public safety, and/or public health functions.8
+Recipients of this information must have a need and right to know the information in the performance of their criminal justice, public safety, and/or public health functions.9

 Is the overdose incident information reported to ODMAP accessible by the general public?
-No. Only authorized users at participating agencies with Level 1 access may report to ODMAP and only users at participating agencies with Level 2 access may view/filter the electronic map.
+No. Only authorized users at participating agencies with access may report to ODMAP and only users at participating agencies access to the National Map may view/filter the electronic map.